 While creating a form in Design Mode, you can create a subtable simply by lining up the fields horizontally.
 The field headers must be placed next to each other in a row of consecutive cells.
 Just start typing the next field header in the adjoining horizontal cell, disregarding where the field value of the previous field would typically be placed.
 Ragic will automatically shift the field values to be displayed vertically below the field headers.

 Remember, forms cannot begin with subtables in Ragic.
 We recommended placing subtables at the bottom of your sheet design, since subtables will expand to accommodate new entries.
-We also suggest not placing more than one subtable per row for this reason.
+We also suggest not placing more than one subtable per row or placing independent field next to the subtable for this reason.
+If you have different subtables placed in different rows, but start from different columns, it's suggested to place a long description field in between in order to prevent the displaying issue caused when subtables expand.

 For a more detailed explanation of Subtable creation in Ragic, please watch the video tutorial below.